bibleexchange/courses/homiletics-2/en/3100_textual-sermon.md

 ### Success

-The success of the textual sermon.
-Dependent upon the selection of the text.
+The success of the textual sermon is dependent upon the selection of the text.
 Certain texts are better suited to textual treatment.
 Other texts are best treated in a topical manner.
 Many texts can be treated in a variety of different ways.

 ### Distinguishing characteristics of this type of sermon